 Cédric Marchand confirms that SCHOTT Flat Glass is increasingly utilising Industry 4.0 developments within its production environments, by adopting lean operational excellence methods, by automating manipulation, measurement and inspection processes and creating a dedicated improvement plan for defect detection and reaction.

-The leader in optical glass inspection technology, SYNERGX Technologies has worked closely with the team at SCHOTT Flat Glass to minimize production losses for more than eight years.
+The leader in optical glass inspection technology, SYNERGX Technologies has worked closely with the team at SCHOTT Flat Glass for more than eight years.
 Currently installed at the Troisfontaines site are separate SURFX glass and SURFX Paint inspection defect scanners.

-The use of a paint inspection system ensures that differentiation is made on the high speed screening printing process, enabling defects to be easily visible, helping to reduce serial defects like pinholes and edge burrs, minimise scrap rates and reduce PPM.
-Cédric Marchand explains that SCHOTT Glass’s ultimate goal for using this equipment is to reduce PPM due to paint by 50%, down to single digit numbers.
+The use of a paint inspection system ensures that differentiation is made on the high speed screening printing process, enabling defects to be easily visible, helping to reduce defects like pinholes and edge burrs, and reduce PPM.

 To match the glassmaker’s requirements, the SURFX Paint inspection system has been installed after the printing and drying process.
 This equipment was selected in recognition of its transmission technology, processability and programmability features, as well as its ability to guarantee the detection of 0.3mm pinholes and to allow painting on the glass edges with a precision of just 0.3mm.
 It is unique in the market.

 Delivering innovative solutions